About the GMAT

 with private tutoring

-Getting into the right MBA program at your top-choice business school is a highly competitive process so you'll need to prepare thoroughly for each section of the GMAT.
+Getting into the right MBA program at your top-choice business school is highly competitive, so you'll need to prepare thoroughly for each section of the GMAT.

-Luckily, Dr. Donnelly can show you how to greatly improve your GMAT scores.
+Luckily, Dr. Donnelly can show you how to improve your GMAT scores greatly.

-Private lessons with Dr. Donnelly are available either online via Zoom or in-person at either our San Diego office, or (depending upon the time of year) at our Manhattan-based office in New York City.
+Private lessons with Dr. Donnelly are available online via Zoom or in person at our San Diego office or (depending upon the time of year) at our Manhattan-based office in New York City.